-- Eligibility criteria met - Management and/or supervisor agreement and approval received - Nature of the work to be accomplished is such that can be performed offsite - Job duties have clearly defined performance requirements that are measurable and results oriented - Current duties have been performed for at least 6 months prior to submitting application - Off-site work achieves the business needs of MCR - Employee is able to adapt to a telecommuting arrangement - Employee has necessary computers and other equipment
+- The employee meets eligibility criteria; - For long-term telecommuting, management and supervisor agreement and approval has been obtained; - For short-term telecommuting, only supervisor approval is needed although management should be informed; - Nature of work to be accomplished is such that it can be performed off-site; - Job duties have clearly defined performance requirements that are measurable and results oriented: - Current duties have been performed for at least six (6) months prior to application;

+- Off-site work meets MCR organizational needs; - Employee can adapt to a telecommuting arrangement (i.e., consistently meets performance requirements); and - Employee has equipment (e.g., workstation, printer, phone, appropriate space) needed to function as a telecommuter.

-MCR management reserves the right to waive any of the above criteria if determined to be in the best interest of MCR.
+MCR management reserves the right to waive any of the above criteria if it is determined to be in the best interest of MCR.

 Position Suitability: Some job positions are more suitable for telecommuting than others.
-Jobs that do not require face to face interaction, require minimal supervision, involve the extensive use of computers and/or telephones and have clearly defined and easily measurable tasks are more appropriate for a telecommuting arrangement.
+Jobs that do not require face-to-face interaction, require minimal supervision, involve the extensive use of computers and/or telephones and have clearly defined and easily measurable tasks are more appropriate for a telecommuting arrangement.
 MCR management will examine the distinct activities, functions and tasks of an employee's position to determine whether the position is appropriate for a telecommuting arrangement.

-Participant Suitability: The characteristics of a successful telecommuter include, but are not limited to the following:
+Participant Suitability: The characteristics of a successful telecommuter include, but are not limited to, the following:

+- Dependable;

+- Self-motivated:

-- Dependable
+- Responsible;

-- Self motivated and responsible

-- Knowledgeable about Department/division policies and procedures
+- Knowledgeable about Unit, Department and institution policies and procedures;

-- Independent worker needing minimal supervision
+- Independent worker needing minimal supervision;

-- Possesses good organizational skills
+- Possesses good organizational skills;

-- Effective communicator
+- Effective communicator;

-- Adaptable to change
+- Adaptable to change; and

-- Results oriented
+- Results oriented.